I am happy to announce that I will offer an updated and revised version of my tutorial, Bayesian Statistics Made Simple, at PyCon 2013.

 I will present simple programs that demonstrate the concepts of Bayesian statistics, and apply them to a range of example problems.
 Participants will work hands-on with example code and practice on example problems.

-Students should have at least basic level Python and basic statistics.
+Students should have at least basic Python and basic statistics.
 If you learned about Bayes’s Theorem and probability distributions at some time, that’s enough, even if you don’t remember it!
-Students should be comfortable with logarithms and plotting data on a log scale.

 Students should bring a laptop with Python 2.x and matplotlib.
 You can work in any environment; you just need to be able to download a Python program and run it.